intake/intake-esm/docs/source/how-to/enforce-search-query-criteria-via-require-all-on.md

 ```

 As you can see, the search results above include source_ids for which we only
-have one of the two variables, and one or two of the two
+have one or two of the three variables, and one of the two experiment ids.

-We can tell intake-esm to discard any source_id that doesn’t have both variables
+We can tell intake-esm to discard any source_id that doesn’t have all three variables
-`["tos", "o2"]` and both experiments
+`["thetao", "o2", "tos"]` and both experiments
 `["historical", "ssp585"]` by passing `require_all_on=["source_id"]`
 to the search method: